Emma Little-Pengelly: Political career

-Little-Pengelly began her political career in 2007 as Special Advisor (Spad) to the Reverend Ian Paisley, while he was in the office of First Minister, where she worked as part of the DUP talks team with victims of the Troubles.
+Little-Pengelly began her political career in 2007 as Special Advisor to Ian Paisley, while he was in the office of First Minister, where she worked as part of the DUP talks team with victims of the Troubles.
 Little-Pengelly remained in the position of Special Advisor when Peter Robinson assumed the office of First Minister in 2008 until 2015 after over eight years in the position.

 In 2015, Little-Pengelly was chosen by the DUP to replace Jimmy Spratt as MLA for Belfast South in the Northern Ireland Assembly, following his retirement due to ill health.
 On 28 October 2015, Little-Pengelly was appointed as a junior minister in the Northern Ireland Executive Office.
 Little-Pengelly ran in the 2016 Assembly Election in the South Belfast constituency and was elected.
 She lost her seat at the 2017 Northern Ireland Assembly election, as the total number of seats in Belfast South was reduced from 6 to 5, trailing her running mate Christopher Stalford by 15 votes at the time of her elimination.

 At the 2017 UK general election, Little-Pengelly was elected MP for Belfast South, gaining the seat from the SDLP's Alasdair McDonnell.
 The former Northern Ireland First Minister Peter Robinson was the chief strategist behind Little-Pengelly's campaign.
 She later lost the seat to the SDLP's Claire Hanna at the 2019 general election.

 On 12 May 2022, one week after the Northern Ireland Assembly election, DUP leader Jeffrey Donaldson refused to take his seat in Stormont due to his opposition to the Northern Ireland Protocol.
 Little-Pengelly was appointed by the DUP to replace him.
 She said "I have agreed to fill [Donaldson's] seat in Lagan Valley at this time both to support this work and to ensure a continued high level of support and service to the constituents of Lagan Valley.
 It is a privilege to be asked to fulfil this role at this important time for unionism and for Northern Ireland.
 While Sir Jeffrey focuses on that immediate task, I look forward to serving the people of Lagan Valley with passion and commitment."